jiportilla/ACME-demo/simple/README.md

 	[IEAM Management Hub](https://icp-console.ieam41-w3-8e873dd4c685acf6fd2f13f4cdfb05bb-0000.us-south.containers.appdomain.cloud/edge)

-The **Nodes** represent your edge machines -- either edge devices, like an intelligent camera, or edge clusters, like a computer appliance, or a 1/2 rack of compute blades.
+The **Nodes** represent your edge machines -- either edge devices, like an intelligent camera, or edge clusters, like a computer appliance, or a rack of computer blades.

 Here you can view and interact with your nodes.
 It will show all of your registered devices, their assigned software and their last reported status.

-What you are looking at now is **graphical**  node summary.
+Notice that what you are looking at is the **graphical**  node summary.
 You can also view your edge nodes as a **list**.

 * Go to the `List` view:

 	[IEAM Management Hub](https://icp-console.ieam41-w3-8e873dd4c685acf6fd2f13f4cdfb05bb-0000.us-south.containers.appdomain.cloud/edge)

-The **list** view shows additional details that are not visible in a graph layout, like **node owner** and last **heartbeat**.
-If you select an individual node in the list view you can see even more details.
+The **list** view shows additional details that are not visible in a graphical layout, like **node owner** and last **heartbeat**.
+If you select an individual node in the list view you can see even more details about the node.

 Let's start by finding our cameras.
 We have two of them currently registered with this system, but typically you would expect to see hundreds of them deployed across all of ACME's different stores.